 “How do we engage with tracking on a daily basis and what happens to our data?”

 Correcting Errors in Words and Phrases

 The examples of commonly confused words and phrases presented in this article barely scratch the surface of all the word choice errors people tend to make in their writing.
 So you might be wondering how to correct these errors before someone else catches them.

 We recommend learning these English rules on your own to improve your writing quality.
-Check out our guide to English editing to see how the revision process works.
-There are also online ai editors and professional editing services available that can provide a higher level of correction and revision–for grammar and punctuation issues, as well as errors in style and natural expression.
+Check out our editing guide to see how the revision process works.
+There are also online AI Editors and professional proofreading services available that can provide a higher level of correction and revision–for grammar and punctuation issues, as well as errors in style and natural expression.

 We hope these examples of commonly confused words and phrases help clear up some questions and set you on the path to writing in English more naturally and effectively.
 Happy Writing!